 Another bucket-list item for many people traveling to Northern Norway is meeting reindeer.
-Northern Norway, as well as Finland, is home to Sami tribe and reindeer are the indispensable part of their culture.
+Northern Norway, as well as Finland, is home to Sami tribe and reindeer are an indispensable part of their culture.
 Therefore the area around Tromso is a perfect place to see them.

 There are many possibilities to see or feed reindeer, as well as do some reindeer sledding in Tromso.
 Note that the tours that involve reindeer sledding only run in winter (usually from around mid November till mid April).

 Here are some reindeer sledding tour options near Tromso:

 - Reindeer ranch and Sami culture tour with lunch.
 This is the cheapest reindeer tour, but there is no sledding included at all.

-- Reindeer camp dinner, Sami culture, and chance of Northern Lights.
+- Reindeer camp dinner, Sami culture, and a chance of Northern Lights.
 This is an evening tour, mostly focused on Sami culture.

 TIP: Reindeer sledding vs. dog sledding.
 If you are not sure which tour to choose, reindeer sledding or dog sledding, and don’t have the time or the budget for both, I recommend dog sledding.
 They are both very different experiences, but dog sledding goes much faster and takes much longer.

 All the tours mentioned above start and end in Tromso, but they are all located outside the city.
 If you want to explore the town a bit more, consider these excursions.